xinntao/BasicSR-examples/README.md

 1. Modify the `LICENSE`<br>
     This repository uses the *MIT* license, you may change it to other licenses

-As the installation mode requires the package name, you also need to modify all the `basicsrexamples` name to YOUR_PACKAGE_NAME.
+As the installation mode requires the package name, you also need to modify all the `basicsrexamples` names to YOUR_PACKAGE_NAME.
-Here are the detailed locations that contains the `basicsrexamples` name:
+Here are the detailed locations that contain the `basicsrexamples` name:
 1. The `basicsrexamples` folder
 1. [setup.py](setup.py#L9); &emsp; [setup.py](setup.py#L48); &emsp;[setup.py](setup.py#L91)
 1. [basicsrexamples/train.py](basicsrexamples/train.py#L4-L6)